 Upon T304 expiry, UE performs cell selection and if the selected cell is an LTM candidate cell and if network configured the UE to try LTM recovery after LTM execution failure, then the UE attempts RACH-based LTM recovery once, otherwise re-establishment is performed.
-Irrespective of whether the LTM recovery was configured or not and if the LTM recovery is successful or not, it is beneficial the UE indicates to gNB if RACH-less LTM is attempted or not before RACH-based LTM failure so that gNB will know whether TA configuration was not proper or UL transmission was not good.
+Irrespective of whether the LTM recovery was configured or not and if the LTM recovery was successful or not, it is beneficial if the UE indicates to gNB if RACH-less LTM was attempted or not before RACH-based LTM failure so that gNB will know whether TA configuration was not proper or UL transmission was not good.